rlhk/logseq-url-plus/docs/dev-notes.md

 - Update the "version" field in `package.json`
 - `bb release`
-  It actually runs the script `./scripts/release.sh`, which reads the said "version" field as the git tag to be added.
+  - It runs the script `./scripts/release.sh`, which reads the said "version" field as the git tag to be added.
 Upon repository pushing to GitHub, the new tag will trigger GitHub workflow to build the assets of a new release.

 #### New Marketplace Submission